damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

  # How to fix "Bluetooth keeps stopping" (English Instructions)
  (Fix from <a href="https://github.com/daviiid99/LineageOS-Switch-T210/issues/19">this issue</a>)

- 1.-Boot Atmosphere OS (emuNAND/sysNAND) and pair a new joy-con (this will write bluetooth MAC)
+ 1.-Boot into Atmosphere OS (emuNAND/sysNAND) and pair a new joy-con set (this will write bluetooth MAC)

  2.- Reboot to hekate bootloader and select <b>Nyx Options> Dump Joy-Con BT</b> (this will dump 2 files to switchroot android folder called "joycon-mac")